-8. Technical Support
+19.8 Technical Support

-In order to decrease any down times for service, offerors are asked to identify if they have local technical support.
+In order to decrease any down times for service, proposers must identify if they have local technical support.
 Access to local technical support will enhance major outage response times.

-9. Price Proposal
+19.9 Price Proposal

-Provide pricing for services detailed in Description and Service Requirements, Section 2 of this request for proposal.
+State the proposer's pricing for services detailed in Description and Service Requirements, Section 2 of this RFP.
 Provide a detailed breakdown of the rates for each of the services requested.
-A sample copy of your agreement as well as any documentation explaining the different services should also be provided.
+A sample copy of your agreement as well as any documentation explaining the different Services should also be provided.
 Cost or rates should be valid for the term of the contract.

-10. Capacity to Respond and Accomplish the Work
+19.10 Capacity to Respond and Accomplish the Work